-Rule 81 of the RoP provides that the evidence taken before the IC under Rule 80 (Attendance of Witness) and documents presented to it shall not, except in the case of its meetings held in public, be published by a member of the IC or by any other person before the IC has presented its report to the Council.
-Any member of the IC who fails to comply with this Rule may be admonished or reprimanded by the Council on a motion to that effect.
+34. RoP 81 provides that the evidence taken before the IC under RoP 80 (Attendance of Witness) and documents presented to it shall not, except in the case of its meetings held in public, be published by a member of the IC or by any other person before the IC has presented its report to the Council.
+Any member of the IC who fails to comply with RoP 81 may be admonished or reprimanded by the Council on a motion to that effect.